hollermay/UCABackExProd/README.md

 # Inspira

-Inspira is a web application that allows users to manage and create templates for their projects.
-The application supports authentication with JWT tokens and provides a simple CRUD (Create, Read, Update, Delete) interface for template management.
+Inspira is a full-stack web application designed to help developers manage and create project templates.
+With features like JWT-based authentication and a robust CRUD interface, it streamlines template management, including .gitignore, README, and package.json.
+The platform offers both user and admin functionalities, with an accessible admin dashboard for managing templates.

 ## Features

 - **User Authentication**: Sign up and log in to access the platform.
-- **Template Management**: Create, update, delete, and view templates.
+- **Template Management**: Comprehensive CRUD operations for creating, updating, deleting, and viewing templates.
+- **Template Contribution**: Users can submit new templates, reviewed by an admin before approval.
+- **Template Gallery**: A searchable, filterable gallery with downloadable templates.
 - **Admin Dashboard**: Access to an admin panel for managing templates.
+- **Role-based Access**: Enhanced security via user roles for admin functionalities.

 ## Tech Stack

+### Frontend
+- React with Tailwind CSS
+- React Router
+- Axios
-- **Frontend**: React, Axios, React Router, Zustand
+- Zustand

-- **Backend**: Node.js, Express.js, MongoDB, JWT, bcryptjs
-- **Authentication**: JWT (JSON Web Tokens)
+### Backend
+- Node.js
+- Express.js
-- **Database**: MongoDB (via Mongoose)
+- MongoDB
-- **Middleware**: Cookie-parser, Cors, JWT verification
+- JWT
+- bcryptjs
+- Cookie-parser & Cors
+- Multer

+### Tools Used
+- Git
+- Vercel
+- AWS EC2
+- MongoDB Atlas
+- Postman

 ## Installation